Most people find meetings to be a painful experience—and not without reason.

 Meetings often lack an agenda, purpose, or direction, and on top of that, they’re usually inconveniently scheduled and easily get off track.

 Salespeople typically detest meetings because they take time away from what they’d rather be doing: calling prospects, scheduling appointments, and closing deals.
-And since time is money, every minute a rep isn’t on the phone or homeeting with clients is a minute wasted because they aren’t generating commissions.
+And since time is money, every minute a rep isn’t on the phone or meeting with clients is a minute wasted because they aren’t generating commissions.

 Of course, no organization can completely do away with meetings.
 They’re important for keeping your team on the same page and on track toward goals.
 In fact, meetings can play a crucial role in boosting your sales team’s performance if you know how to run a sales meeting successfully.